Opportunity International Canada

 CLIENT STORIES

-Real lives transformed through microfinance.
+Lives transformed through the power of microfinance.

 Ana Julia, Nicaragua